How to trade stocks

 Why CFD Stocks Trading is so much easier

-When you trade CFD stocks like Google, Coca Cola, Apple or Barclays, you’re not buying shares in a company; you are agreeing to a contract (CFD) with the forex broker to settle the difference in value between the entry/exit prices of that particular stock.
+When you trade CFD stocks like Google, Coca Cola, Tesla, Apple or Barclays, you’re not buying shares in a company; you are agreeing to a contract (CFD) with the forex broker to settle the difference in value between the entry/exit prices of that particular stock.
 Prices are always moving up and down, but traders can always take advantage of these price fluctuations, even in a bearish market.
 To learn more, visit our short selling page.

 Making a profit in a bearish market